saritasingh581/Ecommerce-Sales-Dashboard/README.md

-🛒 Ecommerce Sales Dashboard | Power BI
 This repository contains an insightful and interactive Ecommerce Sales Dashboard built using Microsoft Power BI.
 The dashboard transforms raw sales data into actionable business insights, helping stakeholders understand key metrics and make data-driven decisions.

 📊 Dashboard Overview
 The Ecommerce Sales Dashboard enables users to:

 ✅ Track sales performance by product category, month, and payment mode
 ✅ Use interactive filters and slicers for in-depth analysis
 ✅ Explore customized visualizations like:

-Bar Charts
+   • Bar Charts

-Pie Charts
+   • Pie Charts

-Donut Charts
+   • Donut Charts

-Clustered Bar Charts
+   • Clustered Bar Charts

-Line Charts
+   • Line Charts

-Slicers
+   • Slicers

 🧠 What I Learned
 Working on this project helped me: